cmaxw/devchat-eleventy/src/my-ruby-story/mrs-095-daniel-gruesso.md

 GitLab works with an open core model, Daniel talks about the trade - offs of having code open to public, the first of which is having everything up-to-date so any contributions made will work with the latest version.
 Daniel calls this the "bus-factor" where if one of the team members gets hit by a bus, the rest of the team will have everything to work with.

+They then talk about the GitLab 2019 Global Developer Report results.
+One of the most interesting results of this survey was that remote teams outperformed on site teams.
+This ties into the current Twitter discussion about "10x Performing Engineers".
+Also remote teams by nature have to be more conscious of security.

 # Sponsors